mjzahn/beluga_narwhal_click_classifier/README.md

 # beluga_narwhal_classification
-Validating beluga and narwhal classification.
-Chapter 4 of PhD.
+Validating beluga and narwhal classification using data from moored SoundTrap recorders in Melville Bay